The Rise of Falun Gong

 It was the turn of the decade, early 1990s, and the qigong craze was red-hot in China.
 While many qigong teachers vied for followers, one came on the scene that caused all of China to take notice.

 Born in the northeastern town of Changchun, Mr. Li Hongzhi had studied under Buddhist and Daoist masters in his youth.
-In 1992, after two years of working with a small group of students, trying and observing the suitability of Falun Gong to be disseminated among the public, Mr. Li introduced the ancient, traditional cultivation method, called Falun Gong, or Falun Dafa, to the general public.
+In 1992, after two years of working with a small group of students, observing the suitability of Falun Gong practice to be disseminated among the public, Mr. Li introduced the ancient, traditional cultivation method to the general public.

 His talks were unlike those of other qigong teachers because of his unwavering focus on moral standards and self-improvement.